How The Programme Works

 Cheyenne Eugene

-Education Manager
+Education Manager and Facilitator

 Cheyenne is a youth-programme producer and facilitator, specialising in personal, social, health and economic education programmes and workshops.
 She has worked across areas such as early careers, relationships and sex education, environmental education, and civic engagement.